 json.
 Use this parameter to request that the data from the query be returned in JSON format or exported as a CSV file.
 The default value is

 The REST endpoints

 /zoomdata/actuator/metrics-groupedhave been removed.
 Use the

-For complete information about Zoomdata's API, refer to our developer API documentation.
+For complete information about Zoomdata's API, see REST API Overview.

 The following problems have been fixed in this release.

 The last data point now shows in a weekly view of an attribute value line chart.

 Connectors no longer fail to start when a broken